minimum-sauce/ADV/log_jesper.md

 *   It has been a bit challanging knowing what information has to be passed to the next abstraction layer and not.
 Especially since we've all been working on separate protoypes for different sorting algorithms.
 *   I think time and more structure will make it clearer as we try to merge our work.

+# [2023-02-28]
+## Debugging[2h]
+*   Found a bug in the stepping function causing the stepper to generate a new array instead of stepping in the one currently being displayed.
+    After some troubleshooting i found that when initialy loading the array the state varieble wasn't updated until the second rendering of the
+    Array component.
+## Fix
+*   Instead of fist setting the state of the array and then call the stepper
+*   Pass a copy of the array to both the stepper and state variable
+## Code cleaning[4h]
+*   Cleaning up code and documenting

+# [2023-03-01]
+## Project meeting[1h]
+## Report writing [6h]

+# [2023-03-02]
+## Report writing[5h]